 Table of contents refers to the list of the contents in a paper that is usually found in the preliminary pages of a paper.
 Plus, it usually gives the descriptions of the chapter and sections in the paper as well as their commencing page number.
 Just like most writing styles, Chicago style does not come with strict guidelines for creating a table of contents.
 Having said that, you might need to include a table of content when your paper is lengthy, or you are being instructed to include one.
+(Also learn about table of contents in APA and MLA format)

 Most papers do not require a table of contents simply because tables of contents are only required when a paper has several chapters and sections.
 Creating a table of contents for your Chicago style is relatively easy as long as you follow the easy rules provided by the Turabian manual.